You can learn about the terms used in these questions and answers from our glossary.

 They are peregrine falcons whose scientific name is Falco peregrinus subsp. macropus.
 Macropus means ‘large foot’ as Australian peregrines have bigger feet proportional to their size to cope with large, feisty prey such as cockatoos.

 The female is Diamond and the male is Xavier.
 Diamond arrived in 2015 and Xavier in 2016.
-We can assume that they were at least two years old when they started breeding, so in 2022, they would be at least nine and eight years old respectively.
+We can assume that they were at least two years old when they started breeding, so in 2023, they would be at least ten and nine years old respectively.

 All female peregrines are a third larger than the males: they are taller and broader across the shoulders.
-Diamond has more spots on her chest than Xavier and has slightly less bright yellow on her beak, eye rings and talons.
-She moves more slowly while Xavier is lighter on his feet.
+Females weigh about 890g and males 600g.
+The female has more spots on her chest than the male and has slightly less bright yellow on her beak, eye rings and talons.
+She has larger feet and moves more slowly while the male is lighter on his feet.
+Our current male 'Xavier' is particularly known for his tippy-toe dance routines around Diamond when they are pair-bonding.

 They are here all year and use the box most days.
 Because of this, the cameras and chat are open all year.